meditationstuff/protocol_1/index.md

 * Related: https://x.com/meditationstuff/status/1718224443762266616 (bonkers, sloppy tweet, but, etc.)
 	* 'I’m starting to get a little suspicious that Taoism might be low key the strictly superior product but Buddhism has both extensive technical manuals and better marketing.
 Buddhism sells the problem and then the solution and Taoism is just like “It’s useless ¯\\\_(ツ)\_/¯"'

+Related / see also:

+* Awbery, Charlie.
+Opening Awareness: A guide to finding vividness in spacious clarity.
+Evolving Ground Ltd, 2023.

 [<a href="#109a21h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]